andrefakhoury/chess-board-recognition/README.md

 # Chess Board Recognition

 Recognition of a chess board and pieces using image processing techniques such as enhancement, filtering and segmentation.
 Final project for Digital Image Processing course at USP - São Carlos.
-Our aim is to process the images and reconstruct the FEN (Forsyth-Edwards Notation) of the current match represented on the board.
+Our aim is to process the images and identify the pieces of the current match represented on the board.

 ## Contributors